Nitrokey/nitrokey-documentation/source/components/nitrokeys/nitrokey3/set-pins.rst

 FIDO2
 -----

-The PIN for FIDO2 can be set with `Nitropy <../../software/nitropy/index.html>`__, operating system native apps, or a web browser such as Chrom(e|ium).
+The PIN for FIDO2 can be set with `Nitropy <../../software/nitropy/index.html>`__, operating system native apps, or a web browser such as Chrome/Chromium.

 .. warning::
     The PIN has a retry counter of eight attempts.
 After eight attempts, the PIN is locked and the FIDO feature must be reset, which deletes all saved FIDO2 credentials.